 My parents say "well if you are unhappy, you might have to leave your job!".
 They were not cheering for me to leave, but they understood that this wasn't really sustainable.
 At this point, it really hit me that I do like this job and I decided to try to focus on work.

-On January 10th 2019, I make my first commit to the rewrite by doing some monkey-see monkey-do type coding.
+On January 10th 2019, I make my first commit using React by doing some monkey-see monkey-do type coding.
+Note: monkey-see monkey-do is really powerful sometimes!
 I copy a bunch of files and just put them in the right place, tweak some lines, and start to figure out how to make things run.
 By the end of January 2019 I get my first code change merged.

 In April 2019, I start to experiment with Typescript and release a Typescript version of some data parsing code.
 I start by explicitly specifying a lot of types but I eventually start getting into the zen of "type inference".